Create a Configuration Set

 The Create Configuration Set window opens.

-- Browse to the destination folder for the configuration set or type a folder name.
+Browse to the destination folder for the configuration set, or enter a folder name.

-- Select a folder to copy to $OEM$ (optional), and then click OK.
+Select a folder to copy to your $OEM$ folder (optional), and then click OK.

-If a configuration set is used during Windows Setup, all the contents at the root of the media where the answer file exists are copied to the Windows installation.
-If there are many files and folders at the same level as the answer file, Windows Setup copies all the files and folders to the Windows installation.
-Be aware that this might slow down installation, and, in some cases, you might run out of disk space.
+If a configuration set is used during Windows Setup, all of the contents at the root of the media where the answer file exists are copied to the Windows installation.
+If there are many files and folders at the same level as the answer file, Windows Setup copies all of the files and folders to the Windows installation.
+Note that this might slow down installation, and, in some cases, you might run out of disk space.